Josh Balk: Work at the Humane Society of the United States

 Since starting with The HSUS in 2005, Balk waged successful campaigns persuading many of the largest corporations in the world to improve animal welfare in their supply chains.
 Some of these companies include Walmart, General Mills, McDonald's, Kroger, and Perdue.
 He has worked with food service companies like Compass Group, Aramark, and Sodexo to make plant-based front and center on their menus.
 He also helped lead successful legislative campaigns to criminalize factory farming abuse in Arizona, California, Colorado, Maine, Utah, Nevada, Michigan, Massachusetts, Oregon, and Washington.
 Most notably, Balk led the Proposition 12 campaign in California, which ushered in "historic farm animal protections."

 Founding JUST, Inc.

-In 2011, Balk founded JUST with Josh Tetrick.
+In 2011, Balk founded Eat Just with Josh Tetrick.
 Bill Gates named JUST as one of three companies that will forever change the food system.
 The company was also named as one of CNBC's Disruptor 50 for two consecutive years in a row.
 In 2020, the company became the first in the world to secure a government's approval to sell cultivated meat, and soon afterward the first lab-grown meat dish, created by JUST, was sold to a customer in the restaurant 1880 in Singapore.